- Bonnie Sallans

 Grieving seems to have a way of drawing me back to the sadness of all the other losses, as well as the joys.
 I have had dogs all my life.
 If you can say that and are more than twelve years old, you probably have said goodbye at least once, probably many more times than that, too many times than you'd want to count.
 But I do count.
 Because I do remember them, and there is joy.
 Each and every one makes their own contribution to a lifetime of riches, the wealth that it is to have known each and every particular presence, a slow parade of soft faces fronting noble, grand and giving spirits.
 This I tell myself.
 It doesn't make me less sad, but it does make it more than bearable, for if there were no sadness, there would have been no love either.

-This spring, for the first time I also had to put down a horse, my Pearl, March 24.
-March was another long month that suddenly fell short.
+Last spring, for the first time I also had to put down a horse, my Pearl, March 24.
+March became another long month that suddenly fell short.
 Pearl was very unwell.
 Seeing her out with grace was the only kindness left.
-Horses fall hard.
-They are big and strong of body and heart.
+Horses are big and strong of body and heart.
 Magnificent.
 Invincible.
 Until they are not.
-When they go down the earth groans.
-I wasn't ready to say goodbye to her either, but life is not a thing we get choose, not in its coming or its going, the possiblity of miracles not withstanding.
+They fall hard.
+The earth groans.
+I wasn't ready to say goodbye to her any more than I was to my dogs.
+But life is not a thing we get choose, not in its coming nor its going, the longing for miracles not withstanding.

 No matter how often I do it, losing a loved one is never easy, I just get better at managing it.
 When my father died in 2018, I realized that this isn't true.
 I don't get better at any of if.
-I just learn that I can bear it, that the sun rises in the morning, whether I'm looking out for it, or not.
-He taught me that, my dad, many times over.
-Then I had to do it, learn it again, without him.
-I did, and I do.
-Each time, anew.
+I just learn that I can bear it, endure it, survive it.
+The sun also rises, whether I'm out there in the dawn looking for it or not.
+He - my dad - taught me that, my dad, many times over while he was alive and then, one day, when he wasn't.
+So did each of my dogs, and then Pearl.

 Magic, the dog on the right in the pic, lies beside me now, her flanks rising and falling with her living breath, her ears twitching.
 She is quiet these days.
 She misses Benny.
-But she is a dog; dogs don't dwell in the past.
-Her rest is poised, not torpid, her attention pointed, not desultory.
+But dogs don't dwell in the past.
+For them the gift of the present is all comanding, all encompassing, all there is.
+Her composure is poised grace, not torpid inertia, her attention pointed, not desultory.
 She waits, preparing for what comes next.
-She is expecting the sun to rise and readying herself to meet it.
-When she does, her eyes will glisten, her whole body rushing towards it.
-She will run it, run, with it, run ahead of it, run until it sets and once again, it is time to rest.
-She will know joy and take me with her into it.
-I miss Benny too.
+She expects the sun to rise and readies herself to meet it with the complication of forethought.
+When she does rise, her eyes will glisten, her whole body rushing towards the day, loss not withstanding.
+She will run it, the day, run ahead of it, run until it sets and once again, it is time to rest.
+She will vibrate with the joy of being alive and take me with her into it.
+I miss Benny.
 But I take my cue from Magic.
-I can know loss, I can be sad, and then I can go outside, play in the snow, seek the sun.
-It will come up every single morning that I draw breath, whether I look for it or not, even when the day seems dark.
+Loss is sadness.
+But the sun is rising and today there is snow.
+I will go outside and play in it with my dog.

 Including this blog post.
 The January blog post, the one that looks backwards at a trail well travelled, while heading forward, into the rising sun.